vk2kvp/md380-codeplug/README.md

-# md380-codeplug
+# md380-390 codeplug

-MD390_All_AU_DMR+analog+CB
+MD380-90_All_AU_DMR+analog+CB
-Comprehensive Australian codeplugs for TYT MD-380 and MD-390 This was originally developed by Matt, VK2MRC for the Goulburn and Southern Highlands Amateur Radio Club.
+Comprehensive Australian codeplugs for TYT MD-380 and MD-390 This was originally developed by Matt, VK2MRC for the Goulburn and Southern Tablelands Amateur Radio Club.
 Anyone building on this Codeplug or forking, please acknowledge Matt VK2MRC and Det VK2KVP

 <b>Hotspot/Dongle Frequencies:</b> Australian band plan assigns the following 70cm frequencies for Internet gateways:
-- 439.125 (used for the DV4 channels to suit DV4mini)
+- 439.125 (used for the DVm channels to suit DVmega and other MMDVM hotspots.)
-- 439.1375 (not allocated, but used in this codeplug for Z1 channels ZUMspot or CHINspot)
-- 439.150 (used for the DVm channels to suit DVmega and other MMDVM hotspots.)
+- 439.150 (used for the DV4 channels to suit DV4mini)
-- 439.1775 (not allocated, but used in this codeplug for Z2 channels ZUMspot or CHINspot)
+- 439.175 (not allocated, but used in this codeplug for Z channels ZUMspot or CHINspot)

 439.200 is assigned for digital simplex operation.